Food Act 2014

 - misleading or inaccurate labelling.

-Because the Act brings in infringement offences (instant fines), officers have the power to quickly and effectively deal with minor offences.
+The Act allows for instant fines, giving officers have the power to quickly and effectively deal with minor offences.

 Businesses are encouraged to voluntarily meet the requirements of the Food Act 2014 – they need to provide safe and suitable food.
 However, if there are problems with a food business, a food safety officer may get involved.
 They can draw on a wide range of tools to address any problems, including: